LYK-love/LYK-love.github.io/source/_drafts/Pytorch-Basic.md

 # Data Manipulation

+## Tensor

+In PyTorch, tensors default to a 32-bit precision (float32) when you  create them with floating-point data, unless specified otherwise.

 ## Create a tensor

 * Create a vector of <u>evenly spaced</u> values, starting at 0 (included) and ending at `n` (not included).
 By default, the interval size is 1.